 In the second of our ‘Spotlight On’ series, Wendy Kewley meets Lauren Wyllie, Project Coordinator for Cheltenham-based charity Lives of Colour.

-Founded by Florence Nyasamo in 2018, Lives of Colour aims to elevate the voices of marginalised communities by promoting values of equity, equality and inclusion throughout the county.
+Founded by Florence Nyasamo in 2018, Lives of Colour aims to elevate the voices of ethnically and culturally diverse communities by promoting values of equity, equality and inclusion for equitable access for all throughout the county.
 This way it develops strategic solutions through education, events and training partnerships and is firmly embedded within the Cheltenham community.

-With four staff including Florence – and 12 projects on the go – Lives of Colour punches well above its weight, all by creating partnerships to ensure that projects are sustainable in the future.
+With three part-time staff including Florence – and 15 projects on the go – Lives of Colour punches well above its weight, by creating partnerships to ensure that projects are sustainable in the future.

 The importance of its work was recognised by the National Lottery’s Community Fund and their funding is enabling Lives of Colour to expand its diversity and inclusion initiatives in Gloucestershire over the next two years.
 It’s an exhilarating time for the charity.

-Lauren, who joined last July, said: “As an organisation, we have a multi-faceted approach, so the community is the most important, but we also work with statutory agencies, so schools, the NHS and the University of Gloucestershire as well.
+Lauren, who joined last July, said: “As an organisation, we have a multi-faceted approach, so the community is the most important, but we also work with statutory agencies, such as schools, local government, the NHS and the University of Gloucestershire, as well as local and corporate businesses.

 The Young, Leading and Black scheme mentors 12 to 18-year-olds in the county including providing teenagers with work experience opportunities in the local STEM sector.
 Aimed at younger children, an Authors of Colour book club promotes more diverse literature to local schools – all facilitated by Lives of Colour’s partnership with the School Library Association.